tamalCodes/tamalCodes/README.md

 <h1 align="center">Opensource for the win 💙</h1>
 <h3 align="center">A passionate Web developer from India, contributing to open source and connecting communities !! </h3>

-**I am a sophomore, pursuing Btech in Computer science and engineering.
-I make elegantly professional 🌍 web apps and also design user experiences 🎨.
-You can find my resume [here](https://tamal.vercel.app/).
-I'm working on web development projects , mentoring students on Open Source events , and hustling to be better everyday.**
+**I'm a pre-final year student pursuing Bachelors in Computer science and Engineering, i'm a fullstack web developer who loves to help out folks from all around the world get started with Opensource, web-dev, hackathons and so much more.
+Feel free to follow me on [Twitter](https://twitter.com/mrTamall) or contact me, know more about me via my [Portfolio](https://tamal.vercel.app/)**
 <br/>

 <p align="center">